climacell/devops-challenge/README.md

    `MONGO_URI - uri of the mongo DB`

 ## Guidelines:

+* Although this "users service" is very small and focused, we should be prepared for multi-environments (dev, staging, production, etc...) with full pipeline (including testing, linting, and more...) in the future.
+Make sure your solution is opened for such future changes.

 * Use whichever CI/CD tool you want.
 * Use `GCR` (Google Container Registry) as the docker registry and `GKE` (Google Kubernetes Engine) as the docker platform.